-Revolutionary leader wins Armenia PM vote
+Protest leader wins push for Armenian power

 Party colleagues of Mr Pashinyan spoke in parliament on Tuesday of a "historic day".
 Lena Nazaryan told MPs that the revolution was a culmination of two decades of despair and struggle.
 "The police are now free," she said.
 "School teachers are free, local administrations are free."

-Standing beside Mr Pashinyan the night before the vote, Mr Tankian - the lead singer of American-Armenian heavy metal band System of a Down - praised the protesters in Armenian before leading them in a traditional song.
+Standing beside Mr Pashinyan the night before the vote, Serj Tankian - the lead singer of American-Armenian heavy metal band System of a Down - praised the protesters in Armenian before leading them in a traditional song.
 His group's songs have been played regularly at rallies since the protests began on 13 April.

+Tankian watched the vote in parliament before celebrating with the crowds in Republic Square, where he hailed a "New Armenia".

 How did we get here?